 The deadline for a course withdrawal usually comes about the end of Week 8 of the semester.
-For the precise deadline stay tuned for announcements or, better yet, check the Registrar's webpage.
+For the precise deadline stay tuned for announcements or, better yet, check with the Office of the Registrar.

-To withdrawal from a course you must secure a withdrawal form and have it signed by your academic advisor, your department chair, or an advisor in CHBS Academic Advising Center (CHBS 3301).
-Then the signed form must be submitted to the Registrar's Office by the deadline.
-For more information, see the Registrar's Office page here.
+To withdrawal from a course you must secure a withdrawal form and have it signed by your academic advisor and the signed form must be submitted to the Registrar's Office by the deadline.
+For more information, see the Office of the Registrar.

 Applying for Graduation

 For Spring or Summer graduation, applications are due early in the Fall term.
 For Fall graduation, applications are due early in the Spring term.
-Graduation application deadlines fall about Week 3 of the semester.
 Watch for a precise deadline as the time approaches.
-Applications are submitted to your advisor in CHBS 3110.
+Applications are completed and submitted online through OneCampus; search for "Apply for Graduation."

-To apply, complete a Graduation Application; forms are available in various locations, including on this page.
-If you plan to complete your coursework in the semester following your graduation ceremony, you must submit with your application the Declaration of Intent to Participate form.
+If you plan to complete your coursework in the semester following your graduation ceremony, you must submit with your online application the Declaration of Intent to Participate form.

 Financial Aid Office